MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-workspace-tables.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You use the [Data workspace](..\getting-started\use-data-workspace.md) to create and modify Microsoft Dataverse tables directly in the Power Pages design studio.
+You use the [data workspace](..\getting-started\use-data-workspace.md) to create and modify Microsoft Dataverse tables directly in the Power Pages design studio.

 ## Use the Data workspace